Alison Sharp (she/her)

 Working on Bidjigal and Gadigal Lands

 Alison (Ali) is a proud Kiwi woman of Maori and Scottish descent.
-Growing up on Whakatohea and Te-Whanau-a-Apanui coastline in rural NZ, she is a saltwater kid at heart.
-Her lived experience drives her to push the boundaries of traditional business mindsets and culture.
+Growing up on Whakatohea and Te-Whanau-a-Apanui coastline in rural New Zealand, she is a saltwater kid at heart.
+Outside of TACSI you will find Ali outside in the garden, fishing, paddleboarding, or hiking.

 Qualifications